 Vitamin C plays a key role in the body—supporting the production of neurotransmitters and protecting the body from harmful free radicals.
 Antioxidants like vitamin C can also strengthen the immune system by lowering stress levels in those with autism.
 (People with ASD typically experience more stress than those not on the spectrum.)

 Vitamin C is paramount to a healthy immune system.
 Yet many researchers believe children with autism experience a vitamin C deficiency.

 One report found that sufficient quantities of vitamin C can help to improve sleep and gastrointestinal issues in children with ASD.

-Another study revealed that children with autism spectrum disorder who took consistent vitamin C supplements experienced a substantial decrease in behavioral ASD symptoms such as pacing, rocking, and lapping the hands.
+Another study revealed that children with autism spectrum disorder who took consistent vitamin C supplements experienced a substantial decrease in behavioral ASD symptoms such as pacing, rocking, and flapping their hands.

 People’s tolerance for vitamin C may vary.
 This means parents should continue to monitor their children for side effects like upset stomach or diarrhea if they choose to supplement with this important nutrient.